e14n/webfinger/README.md

   HTTPS for communicating with the server.
 When this is set, it won't use Webfinger, host-meta or LRDD endpoints that aren't HTTPS, and won't follow redirect requests to HTTP endpoints.
+* `webfingerOnly`: boolean flag, default `false` for whether to only use the .well-known/webfinger endpoint.
+When this is set, it won't use host-meta and LRDD endpoints as a fallback.

 ### hostmeta(address, callback)